Is your hearing holding you back? Are your hearing aids no longer enough? A better quality of life is possible.

 • Followed by 2-5 appointments to fine tune device

-Cochlear implant cost is covered by private health insurance.
+The cost of the cochlear implant is covered by private health insurance.
 Silver level or higher hospital cover is needed.
-Audiology fees in the first year will be around $2000 to $3000.
-Other expenses include gap payments for the anaesthetist and implant surgeon.
+Audiology fees include a switch-on fee in the first year.

 A cochlear implant sounds unusual at first.
 It has been described as sounding electronic and a bit like a chipmunk.
 Over a period of 3 to 12 months the ability to understand speech improves substantially and almost all adults report that the clarity is far superior to a hearing aid.